Examples of our commitments to the student community and business world

 - Sustainable Development Goals

-With the blessings of SDSN France, Kedge is launching a label process for integration of the UN SDGs into economics courses’ syllabi.
+With the blessings of SDSN France, Kedge is launching a label process for the integration of the UN SDGs into economics courses’ syllabi.

 - Corporate governance and food systems